Start the default development server

 Desktop Server

-Start the desktop application development server (powered by Tauri):
+Start the desktop application development server in a native Craft window:

 buddy dev desktop